AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ]}'
 ```

-#### Sample 2: Creating a SmartObject
+### Example 2: Creating a SmartObject
-This example shows how you can create an embedded smart object
+This example shows how you can create an embedded smart object using the `/smartObject` endpoint.

 ``` shell
 curl - H "Authorization: Bearer $token" \